glassleo/Breadcrumbs/README.md

 A great deal of care has been taken to make sure that the addon integrates with the map interface seamlessly without being obstructing while using as few resources as possible.

-All data has been verified and tested manually multiple times to make sure that it's as accurate and useful as possible.
+All data has been compiled and tested manually to ensure accuracy.

 ![Screenshot](https://i.imgur.com/k3zVLC9.png)